-This summer, the trees of Jersey City are taking to twitter.
-Environmental artist Anne Percoco is assigning Twitter accounts to Jersey City trees and recruiting residents to tweet, in the first person, from the trees' perspectives.
-These “tree stories” will start a citywide conversation about expanding and maintaining the City's deficient tree canopy.
+The trees of Jersey City have taken to twitter.
+Environmental artist Anne Percoco launched the Twitter accounts in the summer of 2016 to Jersey City trees and recruited residents to tweet, in the first person, from the trees' perspectives.
+These “tree stories” started a citywide conversation about expanding and maintaining the City's deficient tree canopy.

-This project, produced in partnership with Sustainable Jersey City and numerous volunteers, will be a vehicle for environmental activism, education, and community engagement.
-The project, which will launch on June 20th, will also help create a tree inventory using the Jersey City OpenTreeMap, an open source mapping tool to which the City subscribes.
-The team's goal is for 50 trees to be tweeting by mid-September.
+This project, produced in partnership with Sustainable Jersey City and numerous volunteers, has been a vehicle for environmental activism, education, and community engagement.
+The project helps to create a tree inventory using the Jersey City OpenTreeMap, an open source mapping tool to which the City subscribes.

 GOOD FOOD NOW!